HarishankarMurugan/California-population-projection/README.md

 ## Source of datasets:

-• Datasets Source from The Californian Open data portal.
+•Datasets Source from The Californian Open data portal.
-• Now, we are getting the datasets for the from [Californian official website]([https://pages.github.com/](https://dof.ca.gov/forecasting/demographics/projections/)) as CSV file!
+•Now, we are getting the datasets for the from [Californian official website]([https://pages.github.com/](https://dof.ca.gov/forecasting/demographics/projections/)) as CSV file!
-• In that file we have these are columns
+•In that file we have these are columns

     1. County code
     2. County Name